dboikliev/AlgoLib/README.md

 # AlgoLib

-A library of data structures which are not available provided with .NET's standard library.
+A library of data structures which are not provided with .NET's standard library.

 ## Motivation: